 August 24, 2021 The BoCC approved CPA-03-21 a County initiated amendment to the Comprehensive Plan Policy 3.11.1 of the Future Land Use (FLU) Element relating to Rural Commercial-Agriculture Land Use Designations.

 July 9, 2024 The request to advertise was approved by the BoCC to update the ULDC to reflect the FLU Policy 3.11.1.
-Board Direction- to evaluate produce stands in the Rural Commercial-Agriculture zoning district.

 August 13, 2024 First of two public hearings on proposed amendments to the ULDC.